onedayzero/food-sales-predictions/README.md

-The Prediction of Food Sales based on Various Features about the Store
+# The Prediction of Food Sales based on Various Features about the Store

+## Data Dictionary
 | Variable Name | Description |
 | ------------- | ----------- |
 | Item_Identifier | Unique product ID |